 As mentioned above, when the rights holder sees their right threatened, they should propose an action.
 Although the action has to comply with the procedural requirements required by law (such as legitimacy, jurisdiction of the court, value of the case, among others), there is no obligation regarding its structure.
 However, the usual structure is a tripartite structure: facts that underlie the action, grounds of law and, finally, the requests (these are mandatory).

 vii Time to a first-level decision

 The time taken to reach a decision will depend on the type of action that has been proposed.
 When an action is brought before a court of criminal jurisdiction, the average decision time varies from a year and a half to three years.
 If it consists of an action of competence of the Intellectual Property Court, it is common to have a court decision up to six months from the date of the action.

-Whenever there is a violation or a fear of others causing serious and hard to repair damages to the industrial property right, the court may, at the request of the interested party, order the appropriate measures to:
+Whenever there is a violation or a fear of others causing serious and hard to repair damage to the industrial property right, the court may, at the request of the interested party, order the appropriate measures to:

-a) Inhibit any imminent infringement; or
+a) inhibit any imminent infringement; or

-b) Prohibit the continuation of the violation.
+b) prohibit the continuation of the violation.

 ix Appellate review

-Appeals from the court of appeal will only be admitted to the Supreme Court of Justice under the civil procedural law, where appeals are always admitted to the Supreme Court.
-These situations are defined in the Portuguese Civil Procedure Code, and are as follows:
+Appeals from the court of appeal will be admitted to the Supreme Court of Justice only under the civil procedural law, where appeals are always admitted to the Supreme Court.
+These situations are defined in the Portuguese Civil Procedure Code and are as follows: